ecbush/xenoGI/docker_build_files/docker.md

 ### To mount the image as a container, perform the following steps:
 Pull the docker image from docker hub.

-If you are running on an amd64 machine (most people) then do this:

           $ docker pull ecbush/xenogi:3.1.0_amd64

-If you are running on an arm64 machine (ie an M1 mac) then do this:

-          $ docker pull ecbush/xenogi:3.1.0_arm64

 You can then create a directory where you're indending to have xenoGI run.
 Let's say you have put a copy of the ``example/`` directory from the github repository in /home/data/example.
 You can run a container (instance) of the image you just got, and mount that example directory into its file system.
 Like this:

           $ docker run -it --name myContainer -v /home/data/example:/example ecbush/xenogi:3.1.0_amd64 bash

-Note that if you were on an M1 mac, then you'd substitute arm64 for amd64.
-Also note that you must provide the __ABSOLUTE PATH__ to your working directory.
+Note that you must provide the __ABSOLUTE PATH__ to your working directory.

 ## Running xenoGI